aaliswalker/finalCapstone/README.md

 - `pandas`
 - `textblob`

-Download the dataset `amazon_product_reviews.csv` and place it in the project directory.
+Download the dataset `amazon_product_reviews.csv` from kaggle and place it in the project directory.

 ## Usage
 ### 1. Loading and Cleaning Data